raspberrypi/documentation/configuration/device-tree.md

 ```
 This will include any overlays and parameters you have applied so far, either in `config.txt` or by loading them at runtime, which may or may not be what you want.
 Alternatively...

 b) copy it from the source DTBs in /boot.
 This won't include overlays and parameters, but it also won't include any other modifications by the firmware.
-To allow testing of all overlays, the `dtmerge` utility will create some of the the board-specific aliases ("i2c_arm", etc.), but this means that the result of a merge will include more differences from the original DTB than you might expect.
+To allow testing of all overlays, the `dtmerge` utility will create some of the board-specific aliases ("i2c_arm", etc.), but this means that the result of a merge will include more differences from the original DTB than you might expect.
 The solution to this is to use dtmerge to make the copy:

 ```
 dtmerge /boot/bcm2710-rpi-3-b.dtb base.dtb -